terrenceliu01/python1/doc/python.md

 ❓What are the TRUNCATE, DELETE and DROP statements?
 ✔️

-❓What is PL/SQL Stored Procedure?
+❓What is PL/SQL Oracle Stored Procedure?

 ✔️A stored procedure is a set of Structured Query Language (SQL) statements with an assigned name, which are stored in a relational database management system (RDBMS) as a group, so it can be reused and shared by multiple programs.